 #6 of the safest cities to live in New Mexico is Bosque Farms

 20 minutes from downtown Albuquerque lies the village of Bosque Farms.
 Bosque Farms is one of the suburbs of Albuquerque.
 The village is a suburban rural area where 91% of the population owns a home.
-The good housing options, on top of a diverse community, make Bosque Farms one of the best places to raise a family, as well as retire, in all of New Mexico.
-Moving to Bosque Farms will be much easier if you hire long-distance movers Albuquerque.
+The good housing options, on top of a diverse community, make Bosque Farms one of the best places to raise a family.
+Not just that, but it makes it a great place to retire in all of New Mexico.
+Moving to Bosque Farms will be much easier if you hire long distance movers Albuquerque.
 The village offers a relaxing atmosphere, which separates it from living in the big city.
-Because of this, Bosque Farms is a place with low crime rates, out of which, most of the crimes are lighter ones.
+Because of this, Bosque Farms is a place with low crime rates, out of which most of the crimes are lighter ones.
 All of these statistics make Bosque Farms one of the safest cities to live in New Mexico.

 #8 Truth or Consequences

 - Median home value/rent per month: $75.300 / $466

 This oddly named town in New Mexico is the county seat of Sierra County.
 According to local stories, the town was named after a popular show during the 1940s.
 Before this name change, it was called Hot Springs.
 Now with the name that it has, it is probably much more searched for, as many people are wondering about it.
 On the east of the town, you can find Elephant Butte Lake, which conjoins the Rio Grande River north of the town.
 This sparse suburban area has good schools, which attracts a lot of families.
 Aside from families, the majority of the population is made up of retirees.